How to Do a Category Analysis to Bring Online Products Into Physical Retail

 Once you’ve identified your target retailers, it’s time to do the real work: in-store research.

 Go to the section where your product would live and document everything.
+This means writing things down and taking lots of pictures.

 What to Photograph